-No longer does any, “one size fits all” approach to addiction treatment work.
-The truth is, to effectively help people who are addicted to drugs and alcohol now one will have to really go the extra mile and offer them multiple different counseling sessions, different types of rehab settings and environments, and lots of different modalities, types of therapies, electives, life skills, relapse prevention, coping strategies, courses, and aftercare plans.
-All this and more is needed to be able to effectively say no to drug and alcohol addiction, and we have made a point to include literally dozens of different ways and means of tackling addiction.
+No longer does a “one size fits all” approach to addiction treatment work.
+The truth is, to effectively help people who are addicted to substances, we will have to go the extra mile and offer multiple counseling sessions, different types of environments, and a variety of modalities.
+Addicts today need treatment that provides life skills, relapse prevention, coping strategies, anger management courses, and aftercare plans.
+All this and more is necessary to be able to say no to drug and alcohol addiction effectively, and we have made a point to include dozens of different ways and means of tackling addiction.

-The Key Behind Art Therapy
+The Purpose of Group Art Therapy

 Our Art Therapy Director